This article was written specifically for the Tony Robbins blog by talent strategy expert, Elatia Abate.

 When deciding whom to bring on board, you can think of the ideal candidate being made up of two main factors – skills and style.
 In other words, is the candidate capable of executing the tasks they will need to perform the job well?
 Do they have the skills?
 That may seem basic, but if a hiring executive isn’t clear about what is needed, even this part can be a shot in the dark.

 The second piece is style, or cultural fit.
 If your company is an energetic, collaborative and innovative place, someone who is a great individual contributor but doesn’t like working in teams isn’t going to work well for you.
+You need someone who will seamlessly merge with your team.
+When someone doesn’t have to worry about how they fit in socially at your company, they’re better able to collaborate with their peers and focus on the task at hand.

 MAKE YOUR PROCESS WORK FOR YOU